barrowclift/barrowclift.github.io/_posts/2019-08-30-wireguard-server-on-macos.markdown

 Despite numerous attempts over the months, my Google-fu yielded no results, either.
 While there were plenty of [help articles](https://medium.com/@headquartershq/setting-up-wireguard-on-a-mac-8a121bfe9d86) from others setting up Wireguard on macOS, every single one of them was for setting up a Wireguard *peer* on macOS.
 This peer was always intended to only connect to a Wireguard server on more common platforms like [Ubuntu](https://ubuntu.com) or [CentOS](https://www.centos.org), never the other way around.

 However, from my on-and-off research over these past few months I've finally cobbled together a solution that's working.
-Thus, I intend to fill this hole in the community's growing collection of documentation and setup guides: here's what you need to do to get a Wireguard server running on macOS with full traffic routing and LAN access.
+Thus, I intend to fill this hole in the community's growing collection of documentation and setup guides: here's what you need to do to get a Wireguard server running on macOS with full traffic routing and LAN access[^caveat].

 <!--break-->